Maharaja Agrasen College: History

 Maharaja Agrasen College was established in 1994 with the objective of catering to the educational requirements of a densely populated East Delhi.
 The college is fully funded by the Government of India.
-The college has now shifted to its modern and spacious building complex covering 10 acre in Vasundhara Enclave, Delhi.
+The college has now shifted to its building complex covering 10 acre in Vasundhara Enclave, Delhi.
 It includes an auditorium, a computer centre, fully computerized library, laboratories, and a conference hall.
 The new building complex has acquired several new facilities like an Information and Communication Technology Center, a Language Laboratory, a Media Laboratory, an Indira Gandhi Open University Center, and a University Grants Commission Research Center among others.
 The college also provides residential facilities for girl students.

 Academics

 Academic programs

 The College offers admission to the following courses :

 Undergraduate programs

 In 2013, Maharaja Agrasen College, as a constituent college of the University of Delhi, introduced a four-year undergraduate programme but in 2014, FYUP rolled back and Now College provides these Undergraduate Programs: